 Vitamins, minerals and other supplements for ulcerative colitis

-Supplements for the treatment of ulcerative colitis
+Why to take supplements for the treatment of ulcerative colitis?

 The main function of vitamins, minerals and supplements in the natural treatment of ulcerative colitis is to correct the nutritional deficiencies that occur in some patients.

 A diseased intestine can have many problems to properly absorb the necessary food principles.
 Supplements can be able to solve this problem.

 Among the major recommended supplements we would have the following:

 – Glucomannan: glucomannan fiber helps regulate intestinal transit and prevents too liquid depositions.
 (1 capsule of glucomannan before meals with 1 glass of water).

 Liquefied carrot with pollen is highly recommended.
 It contains many carotenoids that regenerate the digestive mucosa.